 District of Columbia

-Howard Symons has nearly 40 years of experience in telecommunications law and policy, including senior positions in government and the private sector.
-Most recently, he served as General Counsel of the Federal Communications Commission from 2016 to 2017 and as Vice-Chair of the FCC’s Incentive Auction Task Force from 2014 to 2016, appointed to both posts by Chairman Tom Wheeler.
+Howard J. Symons is a partner in the Communications, Internet & Technology Practice.
+He has nearly 40 years of experience in telecommunications law and policy, including senior positions in government and the private sector.
+Before joining the firm in 2017, he served in two high-profile roles at the Federal Communications Commission: as general counsel from 2016 to 2017 and as vice-chair of the FCC’s Incentive Auction Task Force from 2014 to 2016.
+He was appointed to both posts by Chairman Tom Wheeler.